Here’s another poem from my 20-something year-old archives, freshly dusted off.

 And what surprised me more

-than the clash of brick on bone,
+Than the clash of brick on bone,

-than any physical trauma
+Than the physical trauma

 —was the hell awaiting, a deeper drama…